benbrahim777/RepData_PeerAssessment1/PA1_template.md

 ## 58 2012-11-27              0             0.00000
 ## 59 2012-11-28              0             0.00000
 ## 60 2012-11-29              0             0.00000
-## 61 2012-11-30             NA                  NA
+## 61 2012-11-30             NA            35.93576
 ```

+#### Do these values differ from the estimates from the first part of the assignment?
+What is the impact of imputing missing data on the estimates of the total daily number of steps?

+Generally, even if we impute missing data, these median and median values did not changed.
+Only data for NA values have been modified .
+The other data without NAs have the same means and the same medians.

 ## Are there differences in activity patterns between weekdays and weekends?

-We use the dataset with the filled-in missing values for this part.
+We use the dataset with the filled-in missing values for this part, and we split it by days in two groups.
+The first group contains only weekdays and the second group contains only Sundays and Saturdays.

 ### 1.Create a new factor variable in the dataset with two levels for weekdays and for weekends indicating whether a given date is a weekday or weekend day.